 Proponents of Scrum find it difficult to understand why SAFe is needed given the ability to scale Scrum (Scrum of Scrums, Scrum of Scrum of Scrums, etc.).
 This is reasonable criticism given that Scrum has been proven to scale effectively.

-There are also some concerns with the concept of normalizing estimation (which is described quite well by Mike Carey).
+There are also some concerns with the concept of normalizing estimation (Normalized Story Point3).
 The framework recommends normalising estimation in order to make planning at the program and portfolio level more easy and to contribute to the SAFe principal of Predictability.
-I think the best summary of these concerns is: Firstly, that normalised estimation runs the risk of being used as a management “stick” (expressed quite well by Ian Mitchell); and Secondly, that in some cases estimation may in itself be wasteful.
+I think the best summary of these concerns is: Firstly, that normalised estimation runs the risk of being used as a management “stick” (Method Wars: Scrum vs SAFe4); and secondly, that in some cases estimation may in itself be wasteful (NoEstimates at Oredev 20135).

 Personally I think that while some of the criticism is well founded, it is often misdirected.
 There is nothing that I have learned that suggests to me that SAFe is a methodology, rather it is collection of best of breed practices for Agile software development at the Team, Program and Portfolio level.
 With very few exceptions most of the criticism I have read is aimed at customisable components of the framework.
 Start with the framework, but If you don’t like what you get out of the box, or find that it doesn’t work in your environment, change it.